 Here are some thoughts:

 - Play the long game.
-Unless you have a compelling reason not to look forward to the future with optimism, there is limitless opportunities to be taken advantage of by spending your moments building toward the future.
+Unless you have a compelling reason not to look forward to the future with optimism, there are limitless opportunities to be taken advantage of by spending your moments building toward the future.

 - Do something that is satisfying.
 Don’t follow your heart.
 Your heart is fickle.
 Do something you find satisfying.
 Satisfaction can have bad days.
 Satisfaction can be challenging.
 Satisfaction can all be exhausting.
 But there is nothing more satisfying than spending your moments toward something that brings satisfaction.